Art and Environment

 For more information please contact Aimee Moen at 952-944-1570.

 Eucharistic Ministers distribute communion to the parish community at Mass on Sundays and Holy Days.
 Eucharist ministers serve in a reverent manner, have a love for the Eucharist and a desire to serve God’s people.
 Volunteers must be Confirmed and accept Catholic Eucharistic theology.
 Time required: The ministry is performed for one month at a time, four times a year, at the Mass time of the minister’s choice; check-in 10 minutes prior to Mass.
-Volunteer: Contact Director of Liturgy, Mychael Jones at 952-835-7101 x204.
+To volunteer contact the office.

 Lay Presider – Eucharistic Exposition Leader

 On Sunday evenings, the Lay Presider leads the community in prayer and adoration.
 The presider prepares the worship space by setting up the Monstrance, lights the candles, turns on the lights, puts out printed prayer helps.
 The presider leads the opening and closing prayers and keeps track of time for the meditation part of the worship.
 The leaders have a very special devotion to Eucharistic Adoration.
 Time required: The ministry is performed on Sunday evenings; arrive 20 minutes early to set-up and clean up 15 minutes afterwards.
 Volunteer: Contact Jake Lynch at 952-831-1970.